silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     # ld -s -o sevn2 sevn.o

-Again, the `-o` option tells `ld` to save the executable file with the file name `sevn2` (we use a different name so we can compare it with our machine code version).
-The `-s` option just removes some unnecessary information from the resulting executable file. `ld` is even nice enough to mark the file as executable for us, so we don't have to `chmod` it like we did before.
+Again, the `-o` option tells `ld` to save the executable file with the file name `sevn2` (so you can compare it with the machine code version of the program).
+The `-s` option just removes some unnecessary information from the executable file format. `ld` is even nice enough to mark the file as executable for us, so we don't have to `chmod` it like we did before.
 So now:

     # ./sevn2
     # echo $?